National PAC endorses some Bentonville School Board candidates

 BENTONVILLE, Ark.
-(KNWA/KFTA) — The 1776 Project Political Action Committee is endorsing 5 out of the 12 candidates for the Bentonville School Board.
+(KNWA/KFTA) — The 1776 Project Political Action Committee is endorsing five out of the 12 candidates for the Bentonville School Board.

 According to its website, the 1776 Project PAC was created to elect school board members who want to abolish critical race theory from schools.
 Head of Coalitions and Candidate Recruitment for the PAC, Aiden Buzzetti, said the national PAC is aimed at combatting racial and social justice lessons from being taught in schools.